-The Propulsion sub-team is responsible for the rocket’s propulsion system.
-To achieve this, it is involved in the development of code for simulating both the motor’s as well as the rocket’s performance, the manufacturing of solid propellant and finally, the design and manufacturing of rocket motors.
+The Propulsion sub-system is in control of the rocket’s propulsion system.
+It is therefore involved in the development of code for simulating both the motor’s and the rocket’s performance, the manufacturing of solid propellant and, lastly, the design and manufacture of rocket motors.

-This sub-team is responsible for implementing and enforcing safety rules in the field of High Power Rocketry.
-Part of the rules is set by the N.F.P.A.
-(National Fire Protection Association), T.R.A.
-(Tripoli Rocketry Association) and S.A.C.
-The rest are general laboratory rules as well as specific rules as set out in the Material Safety Data Sheet.
+The Safety sub-system ensures the implementation and enforcement of all safety rules in the field of High Power Rocketry.
+Some of these rules are set by the N.F.P.A.
+(National Fire Protection Association), the T.R.A.
+(Tripoli Rocketry Association) and the S.A.C.
+(Spaceport America Cup).
+The rest are general laboratory rules, as well as specific rules set out in the Material Safety Data Sheet.

-This sub-team is responsible for managing all of the Project's finances, budget overseeing and re-budgeting, conducting orders, organizing flight operations (transportation, etc.) and many other micro-processes of the Project.
+The Operations sub-system oversees all of the Project's finances, manages the allocation of the available budget, conducts orders, organized flight operations (transportation, etc.) and many other micro-processes of the Project.